 In July 2019, the NH DES requested that Northern Utilities review modeled expectations for groundwater contaminants against observed data at the Rochester site.
 In June 2020, the NH DES coupled the submittal of the review to a proposed extension of the gas distribution system by Northern Utilities.
 Northern Utilities submitted the review in January 2022, and the NH DES directed that soil treatability studies as part of a Remedial Action Plan (RAP) be developed in June 2022.
-The Company submitted the studies and RAP to the NH DES in December 2022 and is awaiting a decision from the agency; the RAP included three remediation alternatives for consideration by NH DES.
+The Company submitted the studies and RAP to the NH DES in December 2022 and continues to await a decision from the agency; the RAP included three remediation alternatives for consideration by NH DES.
 In anticipation of the probable NH DES approval of one of the remediation alternatives and subsequent request for project design, the Company has accrued \$2.5 million for estimated costs to complete the remediation at the Rochester site, which is included in Environmental Obligations.
-The Company has determined that the high end of the range of reasonably possible remediation costs for the Rochester site could be \$5.6 million based on remediation alternatives.
-Northern Utilities anticipates the commencement of remediation activities in 2024.
+The Company has determined that the high end of the range of reasonably possible remediation activities in 2024.